vaestrada/PortfolioProjectsDA23/README.md

 To reproduce the data analysis or visualize the data, follow these steps:

-1. Import the provided Excel datasets  (`CovidVaccinations.xlsx`) and ('CovidDeaths.xlsx') into your SQL database.
+1. Import the provided Excel datasets (`CovidVaccinations.xlsx`) and (`CovidDeaths.xlsx`) into your SQL database.
 2. Execute the SQL queries in the `covid19_cases_queries.sql` file.
-3. Import the queried data to Tableau.
+3. Import the queried data into Tableau.
 4. Open the Tableau workbook (`covid19_cases_dashboard.twb`) to explore the interactive dashboard.

 Feel free to modify and adapt the code and data to suit your needs.

 ## Contact